What is a Field | Yext Hitchhikers Platform

 As you learned in the Entity Types Module , entities are the core objects stored in the Knowledge Graph and fields provide additional information about each entity type.

 Each Entity Type comes with a number of Yext pre-built fields and you can add additional custom fields as needed.
 Remember (as we showed in the Entity Types Module ) there are some fields that are on all entity types – built-in or custom.
 These include:

 - Entity ID (unique identifier)

 Here are some example fields on some of the built-in Yext types –

 - Start/End Date/Time

 - Event Location

 - Office Phone

 - Job Location

 Additional fields are also automatically enabled if you are subscribed to certain publishers.
-For example, if your package includes Google My Business, your Location entities will also have fields like Google Cover Photo or Google My Business attributes.
+For example, if your package includes Google Business Profile, your Location entities will also have fields like Google Cover Photo or Google attributes.